Skip to content Accessibility statement

-On Track is an employability programme designed specifically for home students who are in receipt of a York Bursary or Care Leavers and Estranged Students Bursary.
+• Students in receipt of a York Bursary or the Care Leavers and Estranged Students Bursary

 About the programme

-On Track runs for the whole academic year and will begin with an introductory briefing session for UG2 in Week 5 of Semester 1.
-Eligible students will receive an invitation to this briefing via email in Week 4 and are encouraged to come along to find out more and meet the team.
+On Track runs for the whole academic year and will begin with an introductory briefing session in Week 5 of Semester 1.
+Eligible students will receive an invitation to attend a briefing either in person or online via email in Week 4 of Semester 1 are encouraged to come along to find out more and meet the team.
+We will also re-launch to eligible students from Refreshers Week of Semester 2.

-This year, UG2 students will be able to select from a number of activities which include:
+This year, students will be able to benefit from a number of activities which include:

 On Track Programme Privacy Statement